whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 a comparison it also implements a similar pure python version called `parse_gff3_to_list()`.
 (There are lots of other ways to write this - for ecample, gathering the code into a class might be sensible - but I've gone with functions for simplicity.)

+### A note on writing tests first

+I'd hazard a guess that not many people writing scientific code (including me) actually write their tests first in the way we did above.
+It is however a very useful approach, mainly because it forces you to think about how your code will be used before you spend the effort of writing it.
+So by definition it tends to produce functions etc. that are easy to use.

+Also, if you do this you'll find all your code is tested - for free!
+(If this sounds like I'm convincing myself, it's because I hardly ever do this - but I wish I did.)

 ### Using the code